h2oai/h2o-3/h2o-docs/src/product/getting-data-into-h2o.rst

 ``import_sql_table`` function
 '''''''''''''''''''''''''''''

 This function imports a SQL table to H2OFrame in memory.
 This function assumes that the SQL table is not being updated and is stable.
-Users can run multiple SELECT SQL queries concurrently for parallel ingestion.
+You can run multiple SELECT SQL queries concurrently for parallel ingestion.

 .. tip::

-    Be sure to start the h2o.jar in the terminal with your downloaded JDBC driver in the classpath:
+    Be sure to start the ``h2o.jar`` in the terminal with your downloaded JDBC driver in the classpath:

     ::